-This camp is for people who like bluegrass and oldtime traditional music (though other related styles such as Celtic, Cajun, country, and swing tend to sneak in here and there).
+This camp is for people who like traditional American music: largely bluegrass and oldtime, also often including swing, Celtic, Cajun, and country.
 All ages are welcome, and core classes are offered in instrumental skills, jamming and band dynamics, and vocals.
 There are classes for beginners as well as intermediate levels.

 We also offer a special class for younger children who are not yet ready for the full camp program, but would enjoy spending the morning playing music, singing, dancing, and taking breaks for arts and crafts, nature walks etc.

 Camp starts the first day with registration, early-bird classes, a meet ’n’ greet jam, dinner, staff introductions, jamming, and dancing.
 The next three days will include assigned classes each morning with instrumental and vocal instructors, average ten students to a class — these are the classes for which you sign up in advance.
 Afternoons feature a wide array of elective classes, including instrumental workshops, vocal harmony classes, clogging, band rhythm, music theory, music history, songwriting, and more — which you can choose at the time.
 Sample elective topics are listed at the bottom of the classes page.
 Evening activities include staff and student concerts, barn dances, and lots of jamming.
 On the final evening, there will be a concert and dinner opportunity at the Station House Cafe in nearby Point Reyes Station.

 Cost to attend as a full-time camper depends on housing options, ranging from $400 for commuters up to $775 for private room and meals on-site (limited availability for private rooms), with various choices in between.
 Lower rates are available for commuters or part-time campers; call for information.
 All prices go up $50 after the late fee date of March 1st, and an additional $50 after April 1st.